-- Senior School Entrance Exam results 2017: all sixty-seven Year 8 pupils have gained a place at a school of their choice.
-Sixty-four (96%) gained a place at their first choice school with 29 scholarships being awarded.
+- Senior School Entrance Exam results 2020: all Year 8 pupils gained a place at a school of their choice.
+90% gained a place at their first choice school with 30 scholarships being awarded.

 - The Department of Education has once again renewed our status as a ‘Lead School’ for the teaching of Computing.
 In this respect we support and advise thirty independent and state schools in the development of this subject.

-- 14 sports teams have qualified for and competed in national finals, making St Faith’s one of the strongest schools of this age range in the UK for sport.
-Three gymnastic teams and one rugby team won their national finals.
+- In 2020 all three boys’ gymnastic teams became national champions at the Independent Schools Gymnastic Association (ISGA) National 4-piece Championships.
 We believe this success derives from our ‘sport for all’ approach in which all pupils, from the age of four, receive specialist teaching in a wide range of sports, from hockey to rowing; golf to trampolining.

 - A wide range of trips are provided, both here in Cambridge, more widely across the UK, and overseas.
 This year, the residential overseas trips include a ski trip to Mayrhofen, a week’s language-intensive trip to Salamanca, a Classics trip to Rome and Pompeii, an outdoor adventure holiday in the Ardèche and a two-week sports and music tour of South Africa including a visit to our partner township school in Jeffrey’s Bay, Makukanye.

-- This year, as part of our termly Enrichment programme, we held, for the first time, a Great British Nature Day in which every lesson was specially planned to cover a British nature theme, and BBC wildlife presenter Nick Baker, spoke to the whole school.
+- In 2019 as part of our termly Enrichment programme, we held, for the first time, a Great British Nature Day in which every lesson was specially planned to cover a British nature theme.

 - We continue to run over 80 after-school activities per week, from knitting to Kung-fu and yoga to cookery.